 National Impaired Driving Prevention Month

-This December, we highlight resources to help the field serve victims of impaired driving.
+This month, OVC highlights the following resources to help the field serve victims of impaired driving.

 Coping With the Holidays for Victims of Crime

-Through the holiday season, victims of crimes, family members, friends, and colleagues may experience life-changing traumas again through flashbacks, nightmares, and overwhelming sadness.
+During the holiday season, victims, family members, friends, and colleagues may experience life-changing traumas again through flashbacks, nightmares, and overwhelming sadness.

 Though there are no rules to help someone get through the holidays, OVC offers suggestions from survivors based on their lived experience in Coping With the Holidays After the Death of a Loved One or When You Are a Victim/Crime Survivor.